OpenSourceEconomics/respy/doc/source/specification.rst

 apply       bool        flag to use interpolation
 =======     ======      ==========================

 Two alternative optimization algorithms are available for the estimation.
-In both cases, we use the **SciPy** package, see their documentation for more details.
+In both cases, we use the **SciPy** package.
+The implementation details are available `here <http://docs.scipy.org/doc/scipy-0.17.0/reference/generated/scipy.optimize.minimize.html>`_

 **SCIPY-BFGS**